-- Manufacturers should filter inputs to allow only human-generated prompts. - The infrastructure for General Purpose AI should prioritise edge computing outsourcing the computational load to enduser devices.
+- Manufacturers should filter inputs to allow only human-generated prompts; - The infrastructure for General Purpose Al should prioritise edge computing outsourcing the computational load to end-user devices.

-Privacy and security
+Address privacy and security concerns

-Privacy and security issues refer to the tradeoff between the right to privacy and the right to physical safety and security.
+Privacy and security issues refer to the trade-off between the right to privacy and the right to physical safety and security.
 A dedicated TechEthos policy note provides a detailed legal analysis of these concerns.